Rigas keeps his motorcycle in the house.

 The cave—in fact, the whole house—has an ironic austerity.
 A few days earlier in Italy, Erik and I had sat in the abbey of a small monastery listening to one of the several-daily sessions of Gregorian chanting the resident brothers mark the passing of each of God’s days with—the liturgical hours.
 “The chant is not a mere habit or ornament for us,” one of the brothers says.
 “It forms an integral part of our prayer.”
 The celibate, singing brothers live sparsely at their ancient abbey, dressing each day in plain white robes tied with cords at the waist.
 Erik asks Rigas how many Gamma tee-shirts he owns.
 Five or six.
 But we only see him in two.
 We only see him in two shirts, period.
 If he has a closet somewhere in his motorcycle monastery, it’s obscured by motorcycle parts.
 My guess is it’s more like a drawer, wherever it is.

 Rigas sleeps in the dining room—the only room with enough free space in which to recline his tall, lean body.
 Every other inch of the modest house his grandfather built, outside of his mother’s bedroom, the bathroom and the kitchen, is crammed with two-stroke bike parts.
 Beyond the RD500—the bike he keeps inside the house—several motorcycle motors line the hallway and cardboard boxes of parts fill every reasonable space; the front bedroom is piled high with exhaust pipes, fairings and other body work.
 And it’s not just parts to the motorcycles he envisions building.
 It’s duplicate and triplicate parts for them and for the bikes he already has running, for you never know when you will need a spare, which are hard to come by.
 Plus different sizes of jets and carbs and cylinders to fiddle around with performance, variations on many of the motor parts.
 Fairings from stock or special editions of the bikes that he keeps for the restricted purpose of providing a reference for possible future paint jobs, for if he were to wreck a fairing, it could not be left to a painter’s approximation to recreate a new one.
 More parts arrive practically daily in the mail.
-Three packages show up during our visit: This makes me happy.
+Three packages show up during our visit: This makes me happy, he proclaims.

 If you stripped his temple of all things motorcycle, he would be left with only a pack of cigarettes and a lighter.